By Ashok Prasad, Founder, Niyyam

 - Over-diversification reduces returns

-- Frequent portfolio changes harm long-term returns
+- Frequent portfolio changes harm long-term performance

-- Simplicity often outperforms complexity
+- Simplicity outperforms complexity in the long run

 Direct Answer

-Why Experienced Investors Make Mistakes
+Why Experienced Mutual Fund Investors Make Mistakes

-Experience does not eliminate risk.
+Experience does not eliminate mistakes.
+It introduces a new type of risk — behavioral risk.

-Beginner vs Experienced Mistakes
+Beginner vs Experienced Investors

 | Investor Type | Common Mistake |